HDFGroup/hsds/docs/docker_install_azure.md

   --generate-ssh-keys`<br/>
 The `--generate-ssh-keys` parameter is used to automatically generate an SSH key, and put it in the default key location (~/.ssh).
 To use a specific set of keys instead, use the `--ssh-key-value` option.<br/>**Note:**: To use $VMNAME as your public DNS name, it will need to be unique across the $LOCATION the VM is located.
 2. The above command will output values after the successful creation of the VM.
 Keep the publicIpAddress for use below.
-3. Open port 80 to web traffic: `az vm open-port --port 80 --resource-group $RESOURCEGROUP --name $VMNAME`
+3. Open the port you wish to use to web traffic: `az vm open-port --port $SN_PORT --resource-group $RESOURCEGROUP --name $VMNAME`
 4. Create a storage account if one does not exist: `az storage account create -n $STORAGEACCTNAME -g $RESOURCEGROUP -l $LOCATION --sku Standard_LRS`
 5. Create a container for HSDS in the storage account: `az storage container create --name $BUCKET_NAME --connection-string $AZURE_CONNECTION_STRING`